killcity/killcity.github.io/_posts/2017-08-12-docker-swarm-with-macvlan-plus-consul-and-autoscaling.md

 worker2# docker network create --config-only --subnet 172.80.0.0/16 --gateway 172.80.0.1 -o parent=bond0.40 --ip-range 10.90.3.0/24 vlan40_net
 ```

+### Create swarm network
 Now I'm going to create the swarm enabled network, on the manager.
 This network references the config-only per-node networks we just created.
 The network name (swarm-vlan40_net) is arbitary.

 ```
 manager1# docker network create -d macvlan --scope swarm --config-from vlan40_net swarm-vlan40_net
 ```

-Bask in the glory of Macvlan + Swarm
+### Bask in the glory of Macvlan + Swarm
 ```
 manager1# docker network ls|grep vlan40
 0c1e0ab98806        vlan40_net            null                local
 znxv8ab5t3n1        swarm-vlan40_net      macvlan             swarm
 ```

-### Bundle the Consul agent inside your container and advertise in the same fashion you're used to.
+## Bundle the Consul agent inside your container and advertise in the same fashion you're used to.
 * Yes, I know about Registrator.
 The project is stale and doesn't seem to work with Macvlan enabled Swarm.
 I spent hours trying to get it to work with no avail.
 Works fine with `--network="host"`, but not with Macvlan/Swarm.
 Let me know if you are able to get it to work.
 * Don't worry: It's ok to bundle the agent inside the container along with your app, at least for now.
 You'll still be a hero.
 * Since your container will have a real ip, it will appear in Consul as a host and will be routable.